 The Medici family played a vital role in artwork of the Renaissance owing to the authority and the massive wealth that it had.
 The Medici family was also known as the House of Medici and they attained their political supremacy, power and wealth in the 13th century through the success that it was registering in banking and commerce.
-The The Medici Family Facts Summaryfamily’s support of art began with the coming to power of Cosimo de’ Mecidi and their love for art is responsible for making Florence the cradle it since became of Renaissance.
+The family’s support of art began with the coming to power of Cosimo de’ Mecidi and their love for art is responsible for making Florence the cradle it since became of Renaissance.
 During the times of Cosimo, particularly that of his sons and Lorenzo the Magnificient, his grandson, the culture of Renaissance managed to flourish and as thus Florence was able to become the center of culture for Europe (Lenihan, & Bradford, 2008).
 The Medic’s family are important to artwork in the Renaissance as they were great and had the wealth that was mandatory to patron the artworks.
 The great artworks that were being produced needed individuals of foresight and wealth, and these are what the Medici family was made of.
 The Medici family was patron of artwork in the Renaissance.

 Personally, Lorenzo was a poet and he supported and encouraged the works such as the Renaissance masters who included Leonardo da Vinci, Michelangelo and Botticelli.
 The youngest son of Lorenzo, Cardinal Giovanni returned to Florence after the family had ran to exile and continued with the humanistic footsteps of his father and he dedicated himself to artistic benefaction.